 Office space will also need a considerable re-think; not just in its layout, but how it can best be utilized for a hybrid workforce.

 According to Walsh, some organizations are already drafting up strict guidelines around what office space should be used for, versus the tasks that should be performed remotely.

-Primarily, the office will be seen more as, meanwhile individual and 'focus' work is more likely to take place at home.
+Primarily, the office will be seen more as a hub for team-building and collaboration, meanwhile individual and ‘focus’ work is more likely to take place at home.

 Still, with offices having historically formed the centre point of workplace culture, this will require some creative thinking from organizational departments.
 “This is an area where I think we’re going to see real advantages to more progressive, creative organizations who are able to think about how to use space to build culture,” Walsh says.

 “We’re seeing a partnership between real estate, HR and IT, who are the movers who are looking to solve that problem.”

 Willmott points out that hybrid-working policies shouldn’t just be focused on where people are able to work, but also how much control employees have over their jobs and opportunities to develop and progress, particularly as the shift to remote working changes the nature of certain roles.